petartotev/PT_Demo_React_MyFamilyApp/README.md

 3. Add icon/s - Individual Use

-Read more in Font Awesome docs.
-This can be tedious.
+Read more about it in Font Awesome docs.
+Individual Use can be tedious.

 ## Links